 The performance module allows the operator to set rules to compare automatic and manual wood detection results.
-This section also allows the operator to use a bare, pixel-based annotation or specify an orthorectification matrix to extract wood-size metrics directly from the output of an automatic detection.
+This section also allows the operator to use a bare, pixel-based annotation or specify an orthorectification matrix to extract wood size metrics directly from the output of an automatic detection.

-For this module an automatic detection file is first loaded and then the result of this detection is compared with a manual annotation for that video, if the latter is available.
-Comparison results are then saved in the form of a summary file (.csv format), allowing the operator to perform statistical analysis of the results or the performance of the detection algorithm.
+For this module an automatic detection file is first loaded, and then the result of this detection is compared with a manual annotation for that video if the latter is available.
+Comparison results are then saved in the form of a summary file (.csv format), allowing the operator to perform statistical analysis of the results or the detection algorithm.
 A manual annotation file can only be loaded if it is associated with an automatic detection result.

-The performance of the detected algorithm can be realized on several levels:
+The performance of the detected algorithm can be realized on several levels.

 - Object.
-The idea is to annotate one (or more) occurrences of a single object, and to operate the comparison at bounding box scale.
-A detected object may comprehend a whole sequence of occurrences, on several frames.
+The idea is to annotate one (or more) occurrence of a single object and to operate the comparison at bounding box scale.
+A detected object may comprehend a whole sequence of occurrences on several frames.
 It is validated when only a single occurrence happens to be related to an annotation.
-This is the minimum possible effort required to have an extensive overview of the object frequency on such an annotations database.
-This approach can however lead us to misjudge overall wrongly detected sequences as True Positives (see below), or vice-versa. - Occurrence.
-The idea is to annotate, even roughly, every occurrence of every woody object, so that the comparison can happen between bounding boxes rather than at pixel level.
+This is the minimum possible effort required to have an extensive overview of the object frequency on such an annotation database.
+This approach can, however, lead us to misjudge wrongly detected sequences as true positives (see below) or vice versa.

+- Occurrence.
+The idea is to annotate, even roughly, every occurrence of every woody object so that the comparison can happen between bounding boxes rather than at pixel level.
 Every occurrence of any detected object can be validated individually.
 This option requires substantially more annotation work than the object annotation. - Pixel.
 This case implies that every pixel of every occurrence of every object is annotated as wood.

-It is very powerful in the event of evaluating the algorithm performances, and eventually refining its parameters with the help of some machine learning technique.
-However, it requires an extensive annotation work.
+It is very powerful in evaluating algorithm performances and eventually refining its parameters with the help of some machine-learning technique.
+However, it requires extensive annotation work.

-5. Performance assessment
+5 Performance assessment

-5.1.
-Assessment procedure
+5.1 Assessment procedure

-To assess the performance of the automatic detection algorithm, we used a set of videos from the Ain River in France that were both comprehensively manually annotated and automatically analyzed.
-According to the data annotated by the observer, the performance of the software can be affected by different conditions: (i) wood piece length, (ii) distance from the camera, (iii, iv) wood X, Y position, (v) flow discharge, (vi) daylight, and (vii, viii) light and darkness of the frame (see Table 2).
-If for example software detects a 1 cm piece at a distance of 100 m from the camera, there is a high probability that this is a false positive detection.
+To assess the performance of the automatic detection algorithm, we used videos from the Ain River in France that were both comprehensively manually annotated and automatically analyzed.
+According to the data annotated by the observer, the performance of the software can be affected by different conditions: (i) wood piece length, (ii) distance from the camera, (iii, iv) wood x and y position, (v) flow discharge, (vi) daylight, and (vii, viii) light and darkness of the frame (see Table 2).
+If, for example, software detects a 1 cm piece at a distance of 100 m from the camera, there is a high probability that this is a false positive detection.
 Therefore, knowing the performance of the software in different conditions, it is possible to develop some rules to enhance the quality of data.
-The advantage of this approach is that all eight parameters introduced here are accessible easily in the detection process.
+The advantage of this approach is that all eight parameters introduced here are easily accessible in the detection process.
 In this section the monitoring details and annotation methods are introduced before the performance of the software is evaluated by comparing the manual annotations with the automatic detections.